mshemadarshini/dxc-digitalexplorer/training/Roadmaps/RoadmapOutput.md

 # Digital Explorer | roadmaps - Creating your roadmap

-## The roadmap output and creating Strategic Initiatives
+## The roadmap output and capturing Ideas
-Once you have completed your roadmap within the canvas you are presented with the roadmap output, from this view you can continue to work on some elements of the roadmap, find potential candidate solutions and also define the Strategic Initiatives you will carry forward within the account.
+Once you have completed your roadmap within the canvas you are presented with the roadmap output, from this view you can continue to work on some elements of the roadmap, find potential candidate solutions and also define the Ideas you will carry forward within the account.
 <br>
 The output is broken down into the following sections